WBGB-AM 1580

 Other Names In WBGB History

-Michael Buckley-1984-Vice President of Central Florida Broadcasting
+Michael Buckley-1983-Vice President-Central Florida Broadcasting

-Cheryle Branch-1984-Assistant Manager/Program Director-Central Florida Broadcasting Inc.
+Cheryle Branch-1983-Assistant Station Manager/Program Director-Central Florida Broadcasting Inc.

 Dave Rawleigh-Station Manager